- Executive Leadership

 Her internationally recognized research is in the areas of private international law and international litigation and jurisdiction, and she has been the recipient of research fellowships from organizations including the Alexander von Humboldt Foundation.
 She is also co-author of a leading casebook on international business transactions.
 Buxbaum is an award-winning teacher in areas including conflict of laws and contracts, and a five-time recipient of the law school’s Gavel Award for outstanding contribution to the graduating class.

 She is active in a number of national and international organizations.
-She has been elected to the Curatorium of the Hague Academy of International Law and to membership in the American Law
+She is an elected member of the Curatorium of the Hague Academy of International Law, the American Law Institute, and the International Academy of Comparative Law.
+She serves on the U.S. State Department’s Advisory Committee on Private International Law, and is currently Vice President and President-Elect of the American Society of Comparative Law.

 Prior to joining the faculty, Buxbaum